-Personal Difficulties
+Personal Hardship

-In general, the SP faculty will support students through a short-term crisis and provide activities to help them recoup missed learning experiences if no more than two classes are missed.
-Occasionally, however, a student may experience a long-term crisis, or have a series of frequent acute difficulties.
-Personal difficulties may not be used as an excuse for unethical or irresponsible behavior.
+In general, the SP faculty will support students through a short-term crisis and provide activities to help them recoup missed learning experiences if no more than one one class is missed.
+Occasionally, however, a student may experience a long-term crisis, or have a series of frequent acute hardships.
+Personal hardships may not be used as an excuse for unethical or irresponsible behavior.
 Concerns can exist due to any or all of the following:

-- The student is unable to attend class regularly over an extended period of time - The student is frequently poorly prepared (or unprepared) for class or other learning activities - The student is significantly behind in coursework or other benchmarks for the program - The student has difficulty participating in required group learning activities, team projects, with clients, or at community sites
+- The student is unable to attend class regularly over an extended period of time - The student is frequently poorly prepared (or unprepared) for class or other learning activities - The student is significantly behind in coursework or other benchmarks for the Program - The student has difficulty participating in required group learning activities, team projects, with clients, or atfield based sites - The student is unable to attend or removed from field-based placement site.